JuliaLang/julia/doc/src/manual/getting-started.md

 A curated list of useful learning resources to help new users get started can be found on the [learning](https://julialang.org/learning/) page of the main Julia web site.

-REPL can itself be used as a learning resource by switching into the help mode, you can switch to help mode by pressing `?`.
-Typing a keyword in help mode will fetch the documentation for the same along with examples.
+You can use the REPL as a learning resource by switching into the help mode.
+Switch to help mode by pressing `?` at an empty `julia> ` prompt, before typing anything else.
+Typing a keyword in help mode will fetch the documentation for it, along with examples.
+Similarly for most functions or other objects you might encounter!

 ```
 help?> begin